 In short, slimers now ask the audience to guess the color of slime under the crust (an #icebergslime, in case you were wondering) and proceed to poke each section to show the curious audience what’s inside.
 With the views counter on the ‘Which One Has Water’ post on the center bottom in the image above currently at 1,318,604, this mindless fun seems to be precisely what the people are craving.

-Hungry for more?
+Hungry for more social media marketing tips?
 Give your social media page a makeover using our simple guide.

 Subscribe to our blog